1. How can I donate via check?

 2. What is the general criteria for groups we fund?

-We support local groups in key 2018 – 2020 states that BOTH turn out voters AND are building toward a larger movement for change on all of our issues.
-We talent scout and vet groups in each state where an extra $10 or $100,000 will make the greatest difference for moving progressive change in 2018 AND long-term.
+We support local groups in key 2020 states that both turn out voters and are building toward a larger movement for change on all of our issues.
+We talent scout and vet groups in each state where an extra $10 or $100,000 will make the greatest difference for moving progressive change in 2020 and long-term.
 We recommend progressive community-based voter engagement groups that are: